ApryseSDK/pdftron-sign-app/README.md

 - email - string - email of the requestor of the signature
 - emails - an array of strings - users to sign the document
 - signed - boolean - value for whether or not all users have signed the document (gets determined by checking lengths of emails array and xfdf array)
+- requestedTime - TimeStamp - value for when the signature was requested
+- signedTime - TimeStamp - value for when the document was signed
 - uid - string - unique identifier for the requestor of the signature
 - xfdf - an array of strings - signature appearance/form field values for each user